googleapis/python-pubsublite/docs/subscriber/index.rst

         # 10 MiB.
 Must be greater than the allowed size of the largest message (1 MiB).
         bytes_outstanding=10 * 1024 * 1024,
     )

+You may also turn off flow control settings by setting it to :class:`google.cloud.pubsublite.types.DISABLED_FLOW_CONTROL`.

 API Reference
 -------------